MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/dashes-hyphens/hyphens.md

 ## Suspended compound modifiers

-  - Don’t use suspended compound modifiers, such as *left- and right-aligned text*, unless space is limited.
+  - Don’t use suspended compound modifiers, such as *left- and right-aligned text,* unless space is limited.
 Instead, spell out the entire phrase.

+	**Example**
-	**Example** upper-right or lower-right corner
+	upper-right or lower-right corner

   - If you use a suspended compound modifier, include a hyphen with both adjectives.
 The first hyphen is followed by a space.

+	**Example**
-	**Example** upper- or lower-right corner
+	upper- or lower-right corner

   - Don’t form suspended compound modifiers from one-word adjectives.

+	**Example**
-	**Example** uppercase and lowercase letters
+	uppercase and lowercase letters

 ## Compound nouns